YanWittmann/launch-anything/doc/how-to.md

 case-insensitive.
 So, this input `sys Local IP` is the same as `syslocalip` (or even better `syslip`).
 Another example:
 `g(x) = sin(x) + 2 * x for 1,10` --> `gx=sin(x)+2xfor1,10`.
 This can save a lot of time if done consistently.

+#### Cloud Tiles

+Using the cloud tiles feature, you can synchronize your cloud tiles between all your devices.
+This is especially useful for URL tiles, as they are device independent.
+Find out how to set up this for you in the **[cloud-tiles.md](cloud-tiles.md)** file.

 #### Execute the last executed tile

 To execute the last executed tile, you can leave the bar empty and hit enter.
-That's it.
+Useful when creating a lot of new tiles.

 #### Start the webserver on startup